arXiv-research/DevLab-III-1/README.md

 # devLab-3 pre-release

-Experimental Repository of Machine-Learning Algorithms.
+Advanced Machine-Learning Algorithms and Reinforcement Learning.
 (WIP)

 This is the "Testing Grounds" for integrating with higher level DSL's, Modular Deep Reinforcement Learning, Smart-Contracts, RaspberryPi, and M-L algorithm Libraries/Notebooks.